kieran514/kieran514.github.io/_pages/about.md

 - Attended France, Paris to show our work as a poster presentation

 **March 2023:** Paper accepted at ICARSC2023 (Dyna-DM)
-- Presented our work as an oral preentation in Portugal, Tomar
+- Presented our work as an oral presentation in Portugal, Tomar